Thertzlor/Revenant/wiki/Macros/Mode_Change_Macro.md

 I use secondary modes for specific sub-parts of games and programs, so launching a profile in mode 2, because the last profile was in mode 2 makes no sense.
 Especially since most profiles don't have any buttons defined in any mode besides 1.

 To solve this issue, Revenant introduces the modeReset option to automatically reset the mode to 1, when a new Profile is loaded (internally LGS uses an M-key state to keep track of the current mode).
-Set this option to `false` in your profile configuration to enable the LGS default behaviro of keeping modes.
+Set this option to `false` in your profile configuration to enable the LGS default behavior of keeping modes.

 # Options